soulrika/exorium/privacy policy.md

 - The guild it was executed in
 - The channel it was executed in

+If an error occurs on exorium it will log the following:
+- The error
+- The user who did the command which caused the error

-Guild joins/leaves and command executions do **not** get saved.
+Guild joins/leaves and command executions/errors do **not** get saved.
 Only **logged**, these are only visible to members of the exorium team and happen only once everytime.

 ## third party sharing
 We do **not** share anything with third parties, any data saved is only visible to (certain members of) the exorium team.